All posts by Panagiotis Moutis

 November 2024

-On December 2nd I will be heading out to the Tandon School of Engineering of NYU, invited by Yuzhang Lin to contribute to a workshop sponsored by the Solar Energy Technology Office (SETO) of the Dept. of Energy on the subject “Graph-Learning-Assisted State and Event Tracking for Solar-Penetrated Power Grids with Heterogeneous Data Sources.”
+On December 2nd I will be heading out to the Tandon School of Engineering of NYU, invited by Yuzhang Lin to contribute to a workshop sponsored by the Solar Energy Technology Office (SETO) of the Dept. of Energy in the framework of the awarded research grant “Graph-Learning-Assisted State and Event Tracking for Solar-Penetrated Power Grids with Heterogeneous Data Sources.”
 My contribution will be on Optimal Power Flow (OPF) solver with Machine Learning and how to effectively approximate the OPF for distribution grids.

 With the new year and on Jan.
 22nd, I will be in San Diego at the IEEE PES Grid Edge Technologies Conference & Expo, joining my good friend and super bright researcher Grant Ruan, who organizes a panel on the value and use cases of Virtual Power Plants in grids of today and tomorrow.